 Studies have shown black garlic may help regulate blood sugar, reduce the risk of gestational diabetes, and even prevent damage from uncontrolled diabetes.
 Scientists need to do more research on these effects in humans, however.

-Studies have shown that black garlic may reduce indicators of heart disease, including levels in the blood of total cholesterol, LDL (bad) cholesterol, and triglycerides.
-It may also increase HDL (good) cholesterol (12).
+Studies in animals have shown that black garlic may reduce indicators of heart disease, including levels in the blood of total cholesterol, LDL (bad) cholesterol, and triglycerides.
+It may also increase HDL (good) cholesterol (11).

 One animal study compared the effects of raw and black garlic in rats recovering from heart damage due to ischemia — lack of blood flow to the heart.